Graduate Scholarships & Grants

 William Brennan Scholarship: This scholarship is awarded to a student with financial need who is enrolled in the MPA program.

-CAS Graduate Grant: This grant awards funds to full-time CAS graduate students on the basis of merit, and ranges from $3,000 to $14,500.
-The grant requires full-time enrollment and is renewable for up to four semesters.
+CAS Graduate Grant: This grant awards funds to CAS graduate students on the basis of merit, and ranges from $3,000 to $15,500.
+The grant is renewable for up to four semesters for full-time students and for up to 8 semesters for part-time students.

 COVID-19 Scholarship: Funds provided to graduate students for the 2020-21 academic year who have been financially impacted by the COVID-19 pandemic.
 Funds are distributed based on appeal and are not renewable.

 J.W.S.
 Cox Scholarship: This scholarship is awarded to students enrolled in the New England School of Art & Design at Suffolk University.

 Executive MBA Grant: This program is awarded to students enrolled in the Executive MBA program.
 Recipients are selected based on merit, and amounts range from $9,000 to $18,000 for the length of the program.

 Geraldine F. Lavin Memorial Scholarship Fund: This scholarship is awarded annually to a student enrolled in the Sawyer Business School whose life has been impacted by breast cancer.
 This award requires a separate application, which can be found on its Facebook page.

 Gene I. Lee, EMBA ’96, Term Scholarship: This scholarship is awarded to a student with financial need who is enrolled in the EMBA program.